The Bronx County Historical Society: The Bronx County Archives

 The Bronx County Historical Society founded The Bronx County Archives in 1974 to act as a repository for Bronx municipal records.
 Since that date, The Bronx County Archives have acquired a dedicated building, located next door to The Bronx County Historical Society Research Library, equipped with moisture- and temperature-controlled storage space.
 The Bronx County Archives currently house 114 individual collections, which comprise around 3205 cubic feet and uniquely document many aspects of Bronx history.
 These aspects include Bronx businesses and economic development; city planning and infrastructure; civic organizations and clubs; culture and cultural institutions; capital disinvestment and urban devastation; education; healthcare; housing and cooperatives; local history; municipal records; politicians and political parties; and radicalism and community activism.
 The Bronx County Archives also contain especially rich documentation of Black and Jewish life and culture in the borough.
 A growing number of archival collections document Latino life and culture in the Bronx as well.
 As of July 2020, finding aids have been created for the majority of collections and will be provided to researchers upon request.

 National landmark historic houses

-In addition to the Bronx County Historical Society Research Library and The Bronx County Archives, The Bronx County Historical Society also administers two national landmark historic houses, the Edgar Allan Poe Cottage, the former home of the American writer Edgar Allan Poe, and the Valentine–Varian House, a colonial-era farmhouse that also hosts the Museum of Bronx History.
+In addition to the Bronx County Historical Society Research Library and The Bronx County Archives, The Bronx County Historical Society administers two national landmark historic houses, the Edgar Allan Poe Cottage, the home of poet Edgar Allan Poe, and the Valentine–Varian House, a colonial-era farmhouse that hosts the Museum of Bronx History.